Skip to content

 Add a User

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a user.
+If the exercise administrator has granted the appropriate permissions, follow these steps to add a user.

 Blueprint Add User OE